ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 Steps:

 1.)
-Follow the ARCore installation steps outlined here: https://developers.google.com/ar/develop/unity/getting-started
+Follow the ARCore Preview 2 installation steps outlined here: https://developers.google.com/ar/develop/unity/getting-started

       - Make sure to install Unity 2017.3.0f2 or higher!
 Older Unity versions do not work!
       - Try out the HalloAR app before you continue!

 2.)
-Download the latest Oculus Utilities for Unity here: https://developer.oculus.com/downloads/package/oculus-utilities-for-unity-5/
+Download the "Oculus Utilities for Unity" here: https://developer.oculus.com/downloads/package/oculus-utilities-for-unity-5/

 3.)
 Import the arcore-unity-sdk-preview2.unitypackage into Unity in the same way you imported the arcore-unity-sdk-preview2.unitypackage described in step 1.)